audioxide/data/data/posts/20201119-articles-u2-studio-albums-ranked.md

 featuredimage: article-images/u2-studio-albums-ranked.jpg
 featuredimageAlt: Photograph from the album cover of 'The Joshua Tree' by U2
 title: "How to Dismantle a Frontloaded Discography: U2&#8217;s studio albums ranked"
+summary: U2’s music feels larger than life, and although their bombastic sound will always turn some listeners away there is no denying the lasting impact of their finest records
 author:
   - andre
   - fred
   - rob-wilson
 blurb: Our journey had its ups and downs but we feel confident of where we ended up.
-Which is just as well, because we're never putting ourselves through this again.
+Which is just as well, because we’re never putting ourselves through this again.
 artistMBID: a3cb23fc-acd3-4ce0-8f36-1e5aa6a18432
 albumMBID:
   - 53b0d89e-f856-3015-a3a6-a70e1e935fd6 ## Boy